Thursday, March 13, 2008 2008 , Australia , Carnival , Media , Service , Social Networking , Startup , Web , Website

 It depends

-• What are the main barriers in general for people start their venture in Australia?
+• What are the main barriers in general for people to start their venture in Australia?

-Funding and willingness for commercial partners to use these new services (Australian corporate are generally conservative in their uptake of new services, preferring to wait to see if others are using them)
+Funding and willingness for commercial partners to use these new services (Australian corporations are generally conservative in their uptake of new services, preferring to wait to see if others are using them)

 Strong growth